 Social Media, which boasts a collection of minds, is the best way to get the distraction needed because you are already primed for the thoughts shown on your screen (most times), which makes them ‘targeted thoughts’ based on all of your activity that previously marked your interests with their algorithm (aka our Tech God).

 “A simple distraction at first will suffice”, is what you say to yourself as you begin scanning your news feed.
 Each post or page is an opening to someone else’s life of success and failure (or that which they would like you to perceive).
 But none of it really matters other than the distraction which you aim to extract in order to help ease your mind of its troubles.
 Otherwise, as you make comparisons between your life and those on your device, this could stir you up instead, creating even more annoying thoughts that bring chaos.

-Either way, it doesn’t matter as you are kept in the vicious circle as the algorithms of today are designed to capture your attention by showing you the content that you desire.
-And within that desired content, which we often compare ourselves against, is also the opposite energy of jealousy, envy, anger, shame and so on.
+Either way, it doesn’t matter as you are kept in the vicious circle as the algorithms of today are designed to capture your attention by showing you the content that you desire or are triggered by.
+And within that targeted content, which we often compare ourselves against, is also the opposite energy of jealousy, envy, anger, shame and so on.

 It’s the same old story each and every day.
 We find captivating thoughts to put the annoying thoughts down, but only for them to pop back up soon after because that is the reality of a bi-polar world.